On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Upper Bound on the Best Diversity-Multiplexing Tradeoff

 for $0\le D\le \frac{M\cdot N}{N+M-1}$, and

 for $\frac{M\cdot N -\lf(l-1\ri)l}{N+M-1-2\lf(l-1\ri)}\le D\le\frac{M\cdot N -l\lf(l+1\ri)}{N+M-1-2l}$, and $l=1,\dots,\min\lf(M,N\ri)-1$.
 In all cases $0\le r\le D$. \end{theorem}

-Based on Lemma \ref{lem:lowerboundMACErrorProbabaility} and Theorem \ref{prop:P2POptimalDMTUpperBoundDMT} we formulate the following upper bound on the optimal DMT of the multiple-access channels. \begin{theorem} The optimal DMT of any IC with multiplexing gains tuple $\lf(r_{1},\dots,r_{K}\ri)$ is upper bounded by
+Based on Lemma \ref{lem:lowerboundMACErrorProbabaility} and Theorem \ref{prop:P2POptimalDMTUpperBoundDMT} we formulate the following upper bound on the optimal DMT of the multiple-access channel. \begin{theorem} The optimal DMT of any sequence of IC's with multiplexing gains tuple $\lf(r_{1},\dots,r_{K}\ri)$ is upper bounded by \con{